akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth dst is 00:11:22:33:44:55 / ipv6 dst is CDCD:910A:2222:5498:8475:1111:3900:2020 src is 2001::2 hop is 2 tc is 1 / udp src is 22 dst is 23 / end actions rss / end

-2. send matched packets, check the packets is distributed by RSS without FDIR matched ID. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID too.
+2. send matched packets, check the packets is distributed by RSS without FDIR matched ID. send unmatched packets, check the packets are distributed by RSS without FDIR matched ID too.

 3. repeat step 3 of subcase 1.